TheEliForbes/cronus-monitoring/gtikk-charts/grafana/README.md

 ## Dashboards

-If you have your own pre-made dashboards that you want to import, put them in the `dashboards/` folder of the chart.
+If you have your own pre-made dashboards that you want to import, simply put them in the `dashboards/` folder of the chart, and it will be automatically imported.

 ## Configuration